BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: This gun encourages a hack n' blast playstyle, so it has been altered to better suit such a style.

-Sleeping Giant - Reload-damage bonus set to 50%, omni-boost chance set to 15%.
+Sleeping Giant - Post-reload damage buff set to 35%, post-reload fire rate buff set to 35%, the post-reload critical damage buff is now 50%.

- ┗----Rationale: Instead of spending excessive amounts of time trying to get the perfect roll of boosts, the gun has been adjusted so it is good even without the omni-boost.

 Torrent - Fire rate and mag size adjusted to counteract Dahl SMG buffs.